SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 ****************************************************************
 Roles
 ****************************************************************
-Create roles to limit then permissions of defined users.
+Create roles to limit the permissions of predefined users.
 You can either define a group as default group (every user gets this role), or define a specific link to an Active Directory group.
-You can set persmissions to limit the users access on functions, reports, lists or Modules.
+You can set permissions to limit the users access on functions, reports, lists or modules.

 Click the "+ New Role"-Button to create a new role: